adap/flower/datasets/doc/source/index.rst

 Flower Datasets
 ===============

-Flower Datasets (``flwr-datasets``) is a library to quickly and easily create datasets for federated learning/analytics/evaluation.
-It is created by the ``Flower Labs`` team that also created `Flower <https://flower.ai>`_ - a Friendly Federated Learning Framework.
+Flower Datasets (``flower-datasets ``) is a library that enables the quick and easy creation of datasets for federated learning/analytics/evaluation.
+It enables heterogeneity (non-iidness) simulation and division of datasets with the preexisting notion of IDs.
+The library was created by the ``Flower Labs`` team that also created `Flower <https://flower.ai>`_ : A Friendly Federated Learning Framework.

 Flower Datasets Framework
 -------------------------